-Prerequisite: Associate Degree from a NAACLS accredited MLT/CLT Program and/or a passing grade of "C" or better in the following courses: CHM 107, MLS 405, MLS 311 or 411, MLS 314 or 414, MLS 421, MLS 431, MLS 441, and MLS 451.
+Prerequisite: Acceptance into the MLS traditional program or the MLS 2+2 program AND faculty approval.
 This course provides an in-depth analysis of various case studies from the broad spectrum of disciplines within the Medical Laboratory Science field.
 Real life scenarios are presented that not only correlate with disease states, but also serve as problem-solving and critical thinking exercises.
 Emphasis is also placed on reviewing educational material appropriate to the field so as to better prepare for sitting for the national certification examinations required for licensure and clinical practice.
 A mock registry national examination will also be given.

-Laboratory Management and Supervision Prerequisite: Associate Degree from a NAACLS accredited MLT/CLT Program or acceptance into the traditional MLS program.
+Laboratory Management and Supervision

+Prerequisite: Acceptance into the MLS 2+2 program or acceptance into the MLS traditional program.
 An overview of the management and supervision of the medical technology profession is provided including the accreditation, licensure and certifying procedures.
 Management styles, motivational techniques, communication skills, leadership, human resource management, financial planning, laboratory information systems, educational methodologies, and professional responsibility are included in this course.